 Unless otherwise noted, the following private, endowed scholarships are awarded as part of the existing financial aid package.
-Where no specific criteria is listed, the College reviews, in most cases, financial need, academic achievement, and participation in
+Where no specific criteria is listed, the College

 Liberal Arts

 Archbold Charitable Trust Scholarship: Founded in 1991 by a gift from The Adrian and Jessie Archbold Charitable Trust to provide tuition assistance to undergraduate students enrolled in the School of Arts who demonstrate high scholastic achievement and who have financial need.